A Practical Guide for Innovation and Impact

 Katya Linossi, Co-Founder and CEO

-The expertise captured in precedents, playbooks, advice, matter experience, and specialist insight is what differentiates one firm from another.
-You could argue whether the question is about “Who owns knowledge in a firm?” or “What happens to the firm if no one owns knowledge?”
+This raises a critical point: is the real question “Who owns knowledge in the firm?” or “What happens to the firm if no one owns knowledge?”

 Knowledge that is not owned becomes: